-Focus in this course continues to be upon spoken communication in Mandarin Chinese.
-Chinese 102 supplements continued study of essential vocabulary and syntax with an introduction to the Chinese writing system, with emphasis upon the readily acquired skill of reading comprehension rather than upon rote reproduction of individual characters.
+Focus in this course, a continuation of Chinese 101, continues to be upon spoken communication in Mandarin Chinese.
+In addition, Chinese 102 supplements continued study of essential vocabulary and syntax with an introduction to the Chinese writing system, with emphasis upon the readily acquired skill of reading comprehension rather than upon rote reproduction of individual characters.
 By completion of the 101/102 sequence, students can expect to have gained a basic competence in spoken Mandarin, the ability to read and comprehend elementary texts, and an acquaintance with a range of relevant cultural phenomena.